Blasco9/Cali-shop/README.md

 # Cali-shop
-This is the Captstone Project for the Microverse CSS and HTML curriculum.
+This is the Capstone Project for the Microverse CSS and HTML curriculum.
 The objective of this project is to create a website using the design provided [here](https://www.behance.net/gallery/24796463/ZATTIX) with whatever content you desire.
 I chose to make a shop for calisthenics gear for fitness enthusiasts.

 ## Screenshots
 ![screenshot 1](./screenshots/Screenshot1.bmp)